 The series combination of capacitors is as shown in the above figure.
 Thus, the total capacitance of the series combination of capacitors is less than the individual capacitances of the capacitors.
 The formula to calculate the total capacitance of the series combination capacitors is in the same form as that for calculating the parallel combination of resistances.
 The figure below shows the formula to calculate the total capacitance of capacitors connected in series.

 Capacitors in Series Equation

-When adding the series capacitors, the reciprocal ( 1/C ) of all the individual capacitors are added together (just like the resistors in the parallel combination) instead of capacitances themselves.
-The total value of the capacitors in form of series combination equals to the reciprocal of the sum of the reciprocal of their individual capacitances.
+When adding the series capacitors, the reciprocal ( 1/C ) of all the individual capacitors are added together (just like the resistors in the parallel combination), instead of the capacitances themselves.
+The total value of the capacitors in the form of series combination equals the reciprocal of the sum of the reciprocal of their individual capacitances.

 Remember in the series combination circuit of the capacitor, there is only one path for the flow of electric current.
 The number of electrons discharging from the bottom will have the same number of electrons from the top, thus increasing the capacitance.